 Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet product containing a significant amount of meat.

-Castor and Pollux Natural Ultramix Grain Free is a meat-based canned dog food using a generous amount of beef, poultry or salmon as its main sources of animal protein, thus earning the brand 5 stars.
+Castor and Pollux Natural Ultramix Grain Free is a meat-based canned dog food using a generous amount of various species as its main sources of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.